joelfiddes/topoMAPP/README.md

 ## Config

 ## Setting up domain
+- The domain is defined by a shape file either of polygon or points geometry.
+Based on this TopoMAPP retrieves SRTM DEM required for AOI.
+-

 ## ECWMF reanalysis
 This is costly to download especially higher resolution ERA5 (approx. 1.5h /year/ 20 grids / 80mbps line).
 Howver this is all fully automated so you can set and forget and leave to run on your server overnight or however long is required.
-Once downloaded you can run muultiple experiments (eg. ensemble simulations) without requiring further download as long as your temporal and spatial domain do not change
+Once downloaded you can run muultiple experiments (eg. ensemble simulations) without requiring further download as long as your temporal and spatial domain do not change.

+- The code uses joblib to parallelise the requests according to num_core variable.
+- 3 active and 20 queued requests are permitted by the api: https://software.ecmwf.int/wiki/display/WEBAPI/WebAPI+FAQ#WebAPIFAQ-Isthereanylimitationonthenumberofrequeststhatausercansubmit?
+- If there are failures simply rerun and will check what is already downloaded and what still required.
+- ECWMF joblist portal can be useful for checking progress, jobs submitted etc: http://apps.ecmwf.int/webmars/joblist/

 ## TopoSUB